Azure-Samples/iot-edge-opc-plc/README.md

 ~~~

 ## OPC Publisher file (pn.json)
 The option `sp` shows and dumps a pn.json file that matches the configuration.
-In addition, a web server hosts the file on a configurable port (`wp`, default 8080).
+In addition, a web server hosts the file on a configurable port (`wp`, default 8080): e.g. http://localhost:8080/pn.json

 ## Build

 The build scripts are for Azure DevOps and the container build is done in ACR.
 To use your own ACR you need to:

-- Create a **service connection to the subscription/resource group** your ACR is located named azureiiot
+- Create a **service connection** called azureiiot to the subscription/resource group in which your ACR is located
-- Set a variable with name **azureContainerRegistry** to the name of your Azure Container Registry resource in the subscription
+- Set a variable called **azureContainerRegistry** with the name of your Azure Container Registry

 ## Notes

-X.509 certificates releated:
+X.509 certificates:

-* Running on Windows natively, you cannot use an application certificate store of type `Directory`, since the access to the private key fails.
-Please use the option `--at X509Store` in this case.
+* Running on Windows natively, you cannot use an application certificate store of type `Directory`, since the access to the private key will fail.
+Use the option `--at X509Store` in this case.
 * Running as Linux Docker container, you can map the certificate stores to the host file system by using the Docker run option `-v <hostdirectory>:/appdata`.
 This will make the certificate persistent over starts.
-* Running as Linux Docker container and want to use an X509Store for the application certificate, you need to use the Docker run option `-v x509certstores:/root/.dotnet/corefx/cryptography/x509stores` and the application option `--at X509Store`
+* Running as Linux Docker container using an X509Store for the application certificate, you need to use the Docker run option `-v x509certstores:/root/.dotnet/corefx/cryptography/x509stores` and the application option `--at X509Store`

 ## Resources